backstage/backstage/README.md

 ### Next step

-Take a look at the [Getting Started](docs/getting-started/README.md) guide to learn more about how to extend the functionality with Plugins.
+Take a look at the [Getting Started](docs/getting-started/index.md) guide to learn how to set up Backstage, and how to develop on the platform.

 ## Documentation